magdanolde/magdanolde/README.md

 👷 "restorative"- it is one of my top Gallup strength.
 I can't sleep when something is not working.
 I just need to repair it!

-👀 seeig a bigger picture - that is what I have learnt, being a team-leader
+👀 seeig a bigger picture - that is what I learnt as a team-lead.

-👥 team-work -I have always worked in teams (also international) and I really enjoyed it
+👥 team-work -I have always worked in teams (also international) and I really enjoyed it.

-👑 understanding client needs - years in client service helped to understand client needs very well
+👑 understanding client needs - years in client service helped to understand client needs very well.